vjimenezg/KohnLeiboviciSzkup3.jl/README.md

 2. Download and Install [Atom](https://atom.io/) (you can also use another text editor that supports Julia, but Atom is recommended)

-3. In Atom, follow the instructions to [install Juno](https://docs.junolab.org/latest/man/installation/#.-Install-Juno) and similarly, install the language-julia package.
+3. In Atom, follow the instructions to [install Juno](https://docs.junolab.org/latest/man/installation/#.-Install-Juno) (**Optional:** in a similar fashion, install the language-julia package).

 4. Open the [Julia REPL through Atom] (https://docs.junolab.org/latest/man/basic_usage/) and install the package.
 To do this, enter package mode with `]` (note that this cannot be copy-pasted on OSX; you need to type it to enter the REPL mode) and run